Rises on Wall Street after a lower-than-expected employment data

-The US Department of Labor said on Friday that 559,000 jobs were created in May, lower than expected, compared to a figure of 278,000 in the previous month.
-A Reuters poll of 81 economists had forecast job creation to rise to 650,000.
+The US Department of Labor said on Friday that 559,000 jobs were created in May, less than expected, compared to a figure of 278,000 in the previous month.
+A . poll of 81 economists had forecast job creation to rise to 650,000.

 The US unemployment rate fell to 5.8% from a level of 6.1, compared to a forecast of 5.9%.